Colin-TUE/LEGOAlexa/README.md

 The logic of the `_take_stop_thread` is to monitor the power needed to rotate the wheels.
 When the power needed is too high we know we have taken the ball, since the ball is blocking the wheels from moving and hence the motor tries to increase the power for the movement.

 The function keeps looping (`while True:`) and if we are in `taking_mode` then it checks the power.
-To prevent stopping the motor to early we make sure we get 3 measurements in a row that indicate an increased motor power.
+To prevent stopping the motor to early we make sure we get three measurements in a row that indicate an increased motor power.
 When the ball is taken en blocking the wheels, we are quite sure that we get three such measurements in a row.
-Once we detected 3 measurement, we stop the motor and indicate that we are out of `taking_mode`.
+Once we detected three measurement, we stop the motor and indicate that we are out of `taking_mode`.
 By setting the `scoring_mode` flag to `True` we indicate that we have taken control of the ball and are ready to score.

 ```python
 def _take_stop_thread(self):